Multiply/iron-router-progress/README.md

 ## Installation

-Using [Meteorite](https://github.com/oortcloud/meteorite) to install the latest version from [Atmosphere](https://atmosphere.meteor.com/):
+Use [Atmosphere](https://atmospherejs.com/) to install the latest version of iron-router-progress.
 ```sh
 $ mrt add iron-router-progress
 ```